Deducteam/lambdapi/doc/sections/options.md

 The following options can be used to modify the behaviour of the reduction engine,
- - `--write-trees` outputs the decision trees used for rule filtering, for each symbol `s`, a file `s.gv` is created.
+ - `--write-trees` writes the decision trees used for rule filtering to dot files; for each symbol `s`, a file `s.gv` is created.
- - `--ordered-rules` forces the rewriting engine to use in priority the topmost rules.
+ - `--rule-order` forces the rewriting engine to use in priority the topmost rules.